mvakde/mvakde.github.io/blog/44-on-arc-1.md

 - AdamW -> Normuon
 - flash attention with varlen training + flex attention kernels for inference

-I also switched from an unsupervised training approach to supervised (no longer training on inputs).
-Turns out the performance is pretty much the same, with supervised giving less variance and more stability.
+**Interesting results**
+Since I am no longer training on inputs, this approach is now supervised.
+Both training and test loss are now worse, yet it scores better!
+Also its more stable and there's less variance in scores.

 <!-- This also completely negates the criticism of training on test inputs  -->

 <!-- (EXPLAIN IN DEPTH)  -->

-Interestingly, the supervised training has a much worse training loss.
-Yet the performance is about the same.
 <!-- (POINT TOWARDS THE RECENT NEOLAB AND THE PERPLEXITY PAPER -- DO RREAD IT THOUGH, ALSO CHECK LOSS WITH THE WHOLE AUGMENTED DATASET?) -->

-I still think the unsupervised style training can be used in other scenarios, and I am evaluating this.
+I think the unsupervised style training will be better in some scenarios, and I am evaluating this.

+Before NorMuon, I tried vanilla Muon.
+Obviously it trained much faster than AdamW, but the loss (and scores) would loiter at the end instead of converging.
+I found that cranking down the momentum and/or LR drastically at this point helped, but I didn't want to make manually changes like this.
+When I switched to NorMuon, the problem disappeared

 ## Ablations and analysis